preetgami/econ-frontend/README.md

 A full MERN STACK application created with react on the front end and node for the backend.
+This is an ecommerce site that allows users to buy art.

 # Tech stack